Right to Ramble

 To avoid encumbering a page with citations, I don't always list my references specifically (shame, shame!), unless of course I quote directly.
 However, I do sprinkle my pages with links which are a good hint that I have used the page, and all my sources are acknowledged somewhere.
 I have drawn liberally from the links below and would like to acknowledge the incredible research some railway enthusiasts indulge in.

 As I have often noted, the attraction of some rails to trails are greatly reduced by the presence of recreational vehicles.
 As the TCTrail Blogspot noted re the Hastings Heritage Trail, "In 2004, the ballast was still deep and biking or running was difficult."
 This is certainly not the case in all sections, but in 2012, not much has changed.
-Indeed, large gravel (ballast) is sometimes laid down to aid ATV travel; the trail operators focus on motorized recreational vehicles so "multiuse" designation doesn't have much credibility.
-Still, historically these routes are fascinating and they do go through long stretches of beautiful countryside.
+Indeed, large gravel (ballast) is sometimes laid down to aid ATV travel; the trail operators focus on motorized recreational vehicles so the "multiuse" designation doesn't have much credibility.
+Trail managers are aware of this and in 2021, the situation has improved considerably.
+Historically these routes are fascinating and they go through long stretches of beautiful countryside.
 A few (for example the Lower Trent Trail and the Cataraqui Trail) ban ATVs.

 These descriptions are largely limited to trails I have described, or are closely connected to the same.
 Unless obviously stated, the trail links are to my descriptions.